stonepros/stone/doc/man/8/osdmaptool.rst

 ===========

-**osdmaptool** is a utility that lets you create, view, and manipulate OSD cluster maps from the Ceph distributed storage system.
+**osdmaptool** is a utility that lets you create, view, and manipulate OSD cluster maps from the Stone distributed storage system.
 Notably, it lets you extract the embedded CRUSH map or import a new CRUSH map.
 It can also simulate the upmap balancer mode so you can get a sense of what is needed to balance your PGs.